 Choosing a training partner is a big decision, and it helps to see how different programs stack up.
 While we at RevCentric Partners focus on building custom, data-driven playbooks that integrate directly into your workflow, other established programs offer different approaches.
 Each has a unique philosophy, format, and value proposition.
 Understanding these differences will help you find the perfect fit for your team’s needs, culture, and goals.
 Let’s look at how some of the top names in the industry compare so you can make an informed choice.

-Their Focus and Teaching Style
+Focus and Teaching Approach

 Each program approaches prospecting from a slightly different angle.
 Janek’s Critical Sales Prospecting Skills program centers on helping teams find and connect with the right customers more effectively, focusing on foundational skills.
 In contrast, RAIN Group’s sales prospecting training is built on proprietary research from its Center for Sales Research, teaching reps what works best for reaching top decision-makers.
 Funnel Clarity’s Fearless Prospecting© program is designed to help teams secure more initial conversations by modernizing traditional outreach methods like cold calling and emailing.
 Your choice depends on whether your team needs a fundamental reset, a research-backed methodology, or a confidence-building system for outreach.